 Learn more about Freedom Summer

 Miami University/Western College digital archive.
 Mississippi Freedom Summer Project 1964

-This Non Violence Stuff'll Get You Killed: How Guns Made the Civil Rights Movement by Charles E. Cobb Basic Books
+This Non Violent Stuff'll Get You Killed—How Guns Made the Civil Rights Movement Possible by Charles E. Cobb.
+Basic Books.